6 Best Homeowners Insurance Companies in Louisiana of 2025

 Look into Louisiana Citizens Property Insurance – Louisiana's FAIR plan.

-The state’s FAIR plan can assist Louisiana residents finding insurance if private insurers have rejected them due to living in high-risk areas.
+The state's FAIR plan can assist Louisiana residents in finding insurance if private insurers have rejected them due to living in high-risk areas.

-Strongly consider purchasing flood insurance
+Strongly consider purchasing flood insurance.

 While homeowners insurance covers some storm damage to your home, it typically doesn't cover outside flooding.
 This makes flood insurance in Louisiana a critical consideration for those in high-risk areas.

-Figure out how much deductible you can afford
+Figure out how much deductible you can afford.

 Compare quotes